chef/chef-web-docs/chef_master/source/api_chef_server.rst

 POST
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 The ``POST`` method is used to authenticate a user.
-This endpoint is used by the Chef Identity Service to authenticate users of Chef Supermarket and Chef Analytics to the Chef server.
+This endpoint is used by the Chef Identity Service to authenticate users of Chef Supermarket to the Chef server.

 This method has no parameters.